versuhq/versu/packages/README.md

-# VERSE Monorepo
+# μVERSE Monorepo

-This is a monorepo structure for VERSE (Version Engine for Repo Semantic Evolution) containing three main packages:
+This is a monorepo structure for μVERSE (Version Engine for Repo Semantic Evolution) containing three main packages:

 ## 📦 Packages

-### 1. **@verse/core** (`packages/core`)
+### 1. **@muverse/core** (`packages/core`)
-The core business logic that powers VERSE - completely independent of GitHub Actions or CLI frameworks.
+The core business logic that powers μVERSE - completely independent of GitHub Actions or CLI frameworks.

 **Features:**
 - Semantic version calculation and management